cosmic-sense/misc/datashare/index.md

       "Email": ""
    },
    "Coverage": {
-      "Subject": "Spatial and temporal coverage of the overall dataset; RegionName can e.g. be a site name such as 'Schaefertal' or 'Fendt'; BBox is a list of [left, right, bottom, top]"
+      "Subject": "Spatial and temporal coverage of the overall dataset; RegionName can e.g. be a site name such as 'Schaefertal' or 'Fendt'; BBox is a list of [lon left, lon right, lat bottom, lat top]"
       "StartTime": "YYYY-MM-DD",
       "EndTime": "YYYY-MM-DD",
       "RegionName": "",
-      "BBox": []
+      "BBox": [9999, 9999, 9999, 9999]
    },
    "Source": {
       "Subject": "Source of the original data set."